-Guidelines on the election of Fellows for candidates serving in the Armed Forces who are applying under this criterion.
+Guidelines on the election of Fellows for candidates serving in the Armed Forces.

-The criteria for election to Fellowship are based on demonstration, over a sustained period, of about five years, of ‘superior responsibility’.
+The criteria for election to Fellowship are based on demonstration of ‘sustained high level of achievement’ over a period of five years.
 Candidates need not be Registered Engineers.
-They should be able to show that their areas of sustained performance are linked to the scope of the Institution.
+They should be able to show that their areas of sustained achievement are linked to the scope of the Institution.

 At the rank of Captain, Colonel and Group Captain, the ability to operate at a sustained level of performance that merits Fellowship will normally have been well proved, and so any need to demonstrate the full five years might be relaxed, especially in the case where the candidate has superior responsibility for a period in the preceding rank.